raspberrypilearning/quest-seeker/en/step_3.md

 --- task ---

 **Debug:** You might find some bugs in your project that you need to fix.

-Here are some common bugs.
+--- collapse ---

+---
+title: Nothing happens when I click the Accept button
+---

+Click on the Button object and check that you have attached the correct Method such as `AcceptQuest` to an 'OnClick' Event.

+Add a `Debug.Log("Quest accepted");` line to the method and check the console to see that the method is being called.

+Check that you have correctly

+--- /collapse ---

 --- collapse ---